drewm27/speakerrankings/portable/best-auxinput.md

 share-description: "Expert rankings of 365 Bluetooth speakers with aux input.
 Detailed specs, sound samples & EQ settings.
 Budget to premium picks from $50."
 ---

 **Looking for the best Bluetooth speaker for sound quality with aux input?** We've ranked 365 portable speakers by audio performance—from budget $50 models to audiophile-grade options.
-All recommendations prioritize neutral frequency response, accurate tonal balance, and deep bass extension, verified by [expert reviewers like Oluv and Alan Ross](/portable/best-from-reviewers/). **Last updated: February 28, 2026.**
+All recommendations prioritize neutral frequency response, accurate tonal balance, and deep bass extension, verified by [expert reviewers like Oluv and Alan Ross](/portable/best-from-reviewers/). **Last updated: March 02, 2026.**

 Unlike sponsored review sites, we provide complete transparency: honest pros and cons, detailed specs, sound samples, comparison videos, and links to measurements.
 Every ranking is backed by data from trusted, unbiased audio experts.